Considerations for Recovery for Post-Operative and Acute Injury Care: A Complimentary and Traditional Chinese Medical Accompaniment

 Supplementation

 • Vitamin C enhances white blood cell formation, increases antibody production, and raises interferon levels.
-Additionally, vitamin C helps metabolize anesthetics and may reduce postsurgical bleeding, say researchers from the Gundersen Lutheran Medical Center in La Crosse Wisconsin.
+Additionally, vitamin C helps metabolize anesthetics and may reduce postsurgical bleeding, say researchers from the Gundersen Lutheran Medical Center in La Crosse, Wisconsin.

 • Vitamin A is a potent antioxidant to enhance immune response and guard against infection.
-Antibiotics can interfere with the absorption of vitamin A, it’s important to increase the amount you take while recuperating.
+Antibiotics can interfere with the absorption of vitamin A, so it’s essential to increase the amount you take while recuperating.
 But, do not take it for an extended period or over 10,0000 IU per day for more than a week.
-The liver will respond poorly to extended use of vitamin A.Fortunately, beta-carotene found in the whole food is not toxic and can be eaten in bulk to convert in the liver.
+The liver will respond poorly to extended use of vitamin A. Fortunately, beta-carotene in whole food is not toxic and can be eaten in bulk to convert to the liver.

 • Devil’s Claw (Harpagophytum procumbens) has been clinically shown to reduce sensations of pain in 30% of people who take it.